timescale/docs/promscale/guides/config-recomm.md

   by the timeout setting and not when the `maximum_wal_size` is reached.
 * `synchronous_commit=off` - this does not cause data corruption or inconsistency.
 However, in case of a crash, some of the most recent data points could be lost.
-For a monitoring observability use case, it's a reasonable tradeoff to increase ingest performance.
+For a monitoring observability use case, it's a reasonable trade-off to increase ingest performance.

 <highlight type="important">